 Lakes, Beaches and Rivers

 Manitoba is fortunate to have an abundance of freshwaters including lakes, rivers and wetlands that are essential to support and sustain healthy aquatic ecosystems.
 We are home to over 100,000 lakes including Lake Winnipeg, Lake Manitoba and Lake Winnipegosis and surface water covers approximately 16 percent of the province.
-Protecting water quality is essential to ensure that clean water is available for all current and future designated uses and ecosystem needs.
+Protecting water quality is essential to ensure that water is available for all current and future designated uses and ecosystem needs.
 Manitoba has strong water protection legislation that regulates nutrient application and restricts development in environmentally sensitive areas and has established water quality standards objectives and guidelines to protect our valuable water resources.

 Water Quality in Manitoba